Benn scores twice, streaking Stars beat Canucks 6-1

 Corey Perry and defensemen Taylor Fedun and Miro Heiskanen also scored for Dallas.

+“It’s important that you have players like Taylor Fedun and Dowling that are able to produce,” Stars coach Jim Montgomery said.
+“Wave after wave is the way we like to play.
+Right now, we’re playing that way.
+We just have to maintain this because we know that the other side is not so much fun.”

-Bo Horvat scored in the second period on Bishop.
+Bo Horvat scored the Canucks’ goal in the second period against Ben Bishop, who made 32 saves.
 Vancouver goalie Jacob Markstrom stopped 25 shots.
+The Canucks are 1-5-1 in the last seven games.

+“We weren’t very good all night,” Canucks coach Travis Green said.
+“The other team came out with a purpose.”

-Dallas appeared to have a goal 1:26 into the game when Tyler Seguin sent a pass from the top of the right faceoff circle to the left of the goal for Dowling, who tipped the puck in off Markstrom.
-Vancouver’s video challenge showed the play had been offside, and the goal was disallowed.
+Dowling had a goal disallowed 1:26 into the game.
+Tyler Seguin sent a pass from the top of the right faceoff circle to the left of the goal for Dowling, who tipped the puck in off Markstrom.
+Vancouver’s video challenge showed the play had been offside.

-The Canucks came close to scoring on the power play at 17:10 of the first, but Tanner Pearson’s backhand across the crease went off a defender and settled on top of the net.

-In the final seconds of the first, Markstrom stopped a shot by Denis Gurianov, who had skated alone into the Vancouver end.
+“You just kind of take advantage of what they give you,” Benn said.
+“It’s kind of a lucky goal.”

-Benn scored his second goal on the power play at 9:59 of the second period.
+Benn’s second goal came on the power play at 9:59 of the second period.
 Perry’s shot went off Markstrom’s left pad to Benn at the right of the goal for a wrist shot over the goalie’s left shoulder.

 Horvat pulled the Canucks within 2-1 on a breakaway with a wrist shot into the left side of the net at 11:24.

-Fedun started the play for the third Dallas goal by gaining the puck in the Stars’ end and finished it by putting in his own rebound from the right of the net for his first goal this season.
+Fedun started the play for the third Dallas goal, his first this season, by gaining the puck in the Stars’ end.
+He finished it by putting in his own rebound from the right of the net.

 Heiskanen, Dowling and Perry scored in the first 8:29 of the third period to put the game away.